 There is the possibility that we will use one or two cable cars to get us up high to photograph some of the mountain vistas.
 These average around 20€ or 30€ for a return trip and are not included in the fee.
 However, I can assure you that the views are incredible and well worth the extra expense.

 Our stay is based in four-star hotel accommodation.
 The hotels provide us with breakfast in the morning.

 A Typical Photo Tour Itinerary of the Dolomites in autumn

 During October the average time of sunrise is 0730am whilst sunset is around 630pm.
 During our photo tour, we will be out to catch the sunrise before heading back to the hotel to eat breakfast.

 After we've refreshed ourselves then we head back out again either into the landscape or one of the photogenic towns and villages before breaking for lunch.

-In the afternoon, we'll head back out again this time concentrating on photographing the landscapes with the beautiful colours of autumn.
+In the afternoon, we'll head back out again this time concentrating on photographing the landscapes.
 The day will finish with sunset then we'll head back to our base to eat dinner in the evening.

 Out in the field

 - Exposure and understanding of how to get the best out of the light